-Climbing the Crown of the Statue of Liberty is the dream of many travelers, but to fulfill it you need to take out well in advance one of the few tickets that are on sale on the Statue Cruises website.
+Climbing the Crown of the Statue of Liberty is the dream of many travelers, but to fulfill it you need to get one of the few tickets that are on sale on the Statue Cruises website well in advance.

-If you are one of them, besides learning how to visit the Statue of Liberty, I recommend you to take note of the following post where I tell you in detail how is the visit to the Crown, how to buy tickets, how much they cost and what you will see there, among other things.
+If you are one of them, in addition to learning how to visit the Statue of Liberty, I recommend you to take note of the following post where I tell you in detail how is the visit to the Crown, how to buy tickets, how much they cost and what you will see there, among other things.
 Do not miss it!

 How to visit the Statue of Liberty Crown?

-The only way to climb the Crown of the Statue of Liberty is to get tickets online at the Statue Cruises website and do it several months in advance of your visit because very few tickets go on sale and the demand is very high.
+The only way to go up to the Crown of the Statue of Liberty is to get tickets online at the Statue Cruises website and do it several months in advance of your visit because very few tickets go on sale and demand is very high.

 As I said, you have to buy them on the Statue Cruises website and select the "Crown Reserve" option.

 When you make the reservation you will receive an e-mail with a confirmation number that on the day of the visit you must show at the Clinton Castle ticket office in Battery Park along with a valid identification document and the card with which you made the purchase in order to redeem your tickets and get the bracelet with which you can enter the Crown of the Statue of Liberty.

 How much do tickets to the Statue of Liberty Crown cost?

 From around 20 Euros you can get the adult ticket on the Statue Cruises website.
 You will need to select the Crown Reserve option, which includes access to the Crown and Pedestal, the Statue of Liberty Museum and Enclosure, the Ellis Island Immigration Museum and the ferry to Liberty Island.